 Documents and additional information

-The accounting documentation and auditor’s report pertaining to the 2019/20 financial year, as well as the auditor’s statement pursuant to Chapter 8, Section 54 of the Swedish Companies Act concerning compliance with the guidelines for remuneration of senior executives will be made available at the company no later than 21 August 2020 and will also be sent by post to shareholders who provide their postal address.
+The accounting documentation and auditor’s report pertaining to the 2020/21 financial year, as well as the auditor’s statement pursuant to Chapter 8, Section 54 of the Swedish Companies Act concerning compliance with the guidelines for remuneration of senior executives, the Board’s remuneration report pursuant to Chapter 8, Section 53a of the Swedish Companies Act and the Board’s statement pursuant to Chapter 18, Section 4 and Chapter 19, Section 22 of the Swedish Companies Act, will be made available at the company no later than 20 August 2021 and will also be sent by post to shareholders who provide their postal address.
 The company’s shareholder register is kept at the company’s head office, Clas Ohlson, SE-793 85 Insjön, Sweden.

-All of the documents specified under the above heading will be made available in an electronic format on the company’s website, http://about.clasohlson.com, as of 6 August 2020.
+All of the documents specified under the above heading will be made available in an electronic format on the company’s website, about.clasohlson.com, as of 4 August 2021.